redhat-developer/developers.redhat.com/CONTRIBUTING.md

    * Apply those changes to your branch

-        git rebase upstream/master
+        git merge upstream/master

    * If anyone has commited changes to files that you have also changed, you may see conflicts.
-   Resolve the conflicted files, add them using `git add`, and continue the rebase:
+   Resolve the conflicted files, add them using `git add`, and continue the merge:

         git add <conflicted-file-name>
-        git rebase --continue
+        git merge --continue

    * If there were conflicts, it is a good idea to test your changes again to make they still work.